Our dogs give us a lot so they deserve a little extra pampering, especially later in life when they become seniors.

 Take your dog to work… in your home office

 Anyone who works from home understands the need to be disciplined.
 It’s too easy to find other things to do that will distract us, and one of those distractions is the dog!!

-Why not set up a cosy doggy space in your home office?
-He’ll probably feel more relaxed being near you, and you can better focus on your work.
+Why not set up a cozy doggy space in your home office?
+Your senior dog will probably feel more relaxed being near you, and you can better focus on your work.

 I admit this one may be more for you then your dog who probably already has an extensive collection!!